("Dora" by Easythreed) |

 As you can see, I printed Blender's "Suzanne" and it turned out great.
 I just removed the supports from the ears (the supports can be removed with a craft knife or even your hands).

 I primed the model with a Filler/Primer and then sanded away.
-Then I painted it with acrylics (though the paint job sucks I think the model turned ou
+Then I painted it with acrylics (though the paint job sucks I think the model turned out great).

 I also did a Review for the "Dora" by Easythreed (an upgraded version of the Nano).
 Which you can see here.